MIDL-Conference/midl-website-2023/pages/camera-ready.md

 ### Camera ready PDF for OpenReview

-You also need to submit the final paper in PDF format in OpenReview using the `Camera Ready Revision` button and the `PDF` field by March 30th.
+You also need to submit the final paper in PDF format in OpenReview using the `Camera Ready Revision` button and the `PDF` field by April 30th.